rscopes/rescope/readme.md

 ## Caipi What ?

-ReScope is a flexible and easy to use stores system.
+ReScope is a flexible and easy to use Store system inspired by the ReactJS methods.

-ReScope Store use a react like "state" property & setState setter.

 Mechanic is simple:

- Each Store receive a state containing some key or raw datas, and it maintain \& propag the corresponding datas.
+Each Store receive a state containing some key or raw datas, and maintain \& propag the corresponding datas.

+A Store could maintain :
+- the records matching some ids,
+- Fetched & converted datas ready for render
+- Page state & status
+- session, etc...

-ReScope provide easy preloading, datas binding & async management.
+ReScope provide easy preloading, store dependencies, datas binding & async management.

+### Any flux actions ?

+Using ReScope you just have to set some key state values on the right Store.

 ## How it work